Creating interactive images

 - photograph of a street scene with potentially hazardous situations marked

-Map Controls can be associated with single-response and multiple-response questions in electronic editions (Snap WebHost, web, kiosk, etc.) of the questionnaire.
+Map Controls can be associated with single-response and multiple-response questions in electronic editions of the questionnaire, such as, Snap Online, tablet, kiosk or smartphone.

 This section describes adding the single-response Gender question to your questionnaire.